oreokekse/Discord-disconnect-bot/README.md

 # Discord-disconnect-bot (Voice Channel Disconnect Bot)

-Voice channel management bot for discord
+Voice channel management bot for Discord

 This Discord bot allows you to disconnect users from voice channels after a specified amount of time.

+## Acknowledgments

+This project is based on [fakebhai/Discord-disconnect-bot]([https://github.com/fakebhai/Discord-disconnect-bot]).
+Many thanks to oreokekse for providing the original code!

 ## Installation